-Drug information provided by: Micromedex
+Drug information provided by: IBM Micromedex

-Your doctor will want to check your progress at regular visits, especially during the first few weeks that you take this medicine.
+Your doctor will want to check your or your child's progress at regular visits, especially during the first few weeks that you take this medicine.
 Blood and urine tests may be needed to check for any unwanted effects.

-The medicines in this combination tablet are also available as Atripla®, Complera®, Emtriva®, Truvada®, or Viread®.
+The medicines in this combination tablet are also available as Atripla®, Complera®, Descovy®, Emtriva®, Genvoya®, Odefsey®, Truvada®, Tybost®, Viread®, or Vitekta®.
 Do not take the elvitegravir, cobicistat, emtricitabine, and tenofovir combination with any of these medicines.

-This medicine should not be used together with adefovir (Hepsera®), alfuzosin (Uroxatral®), cisapride (Propulsid®), lamivudine (Combivir®, Epivir®, Epivir-HBV®, Epzicom®, Trizivir®), lovastatin (Mevacor®), midazolam (Versed®), pimozide (Orap®), rifampin (Rifadin®, Rimactane®), ritonavir (Kaletra®, Norvir®), sildenafil (Revatio®), simvastatin (Zocor®), triazolam (Halcion®), St John's wort, ergotamine medicines (such as dihydroergotamine, ergotamine, methylergonovine, Cafergot®, Ergomar®, Wigraine®), certain other antiviral medications (acyclovir, cidofovir, ganciclovir, valacyclovir, valganciclovir), aminoglycoside antibiotics, or high-dose or multiple NSAID pain medicines.
+This medicine should not be used together with adefovir (Hepsera®), alfuzosin (Uroxatral®), carbamazepine (Tegretol®), cisapride (Propulsid®), lamivudine (Combivir®, Epivir®, Epivir-HBV®, Epzicom®, Triumeq®, Trizivir®), lovastatin (Mevacor®), lurasidone (Latuda®), midazolam (Versed®), phenobarbital (Luminal®), phenytoin (Dilantin®), pimozide (Orap®), rifampin (Rifadin®, Rimactane®), ritonavir (Kaletra®, Norvir®), sildenafil (Revatio®), simvastatin (Zocor®), triazolam (Halcion®), St John's wort, ergotamine medicines (eg, dihydroergotamine, ergotamine, methylergonovine, Cafergot®, Ergomar®, Wigraine®), certain other antiviral medications (eg, acyclovir, cidofovir, ganciclovir, valacyclovir, valganciclovir), aminoglycoside antibiotics, or high-dose or multiple NSAID pain medicines.

 Two rare but serious reactions to this medicine are lactic acidosis (too much acid in the blood) and liver toxicity.
 These reactions are more common if you are female, obese, or have been taking anti-HIV medicines for a long time.
-Call your doctor right away if you have abdominal or stomach pain, nausea, vomiting, decreased appetite, muscle cramping or pain, unusual tiredness or weakness, trouble breathing, or yellow skin or eyes.
+Call your doctor right away if you or your child have abdominal or stomach pain, nausea, vomiting, decreased appetite, muscle cramping or pain, unusual tiredness or weakness, trouble breathing, or yellow skin or eyes.

 This medicine may also increase your risk of developing fractures (broken bones).
-Ask your doctor about this if you have any concerns.
+Ask your doctor about this if you or your child have any concerns.

 This medicine does not decrease the risk of transmitting the HIV infection to others through sexual contact or by contaminated blood.
 Make sure you understand and practice safe sex, even if your partner also has HIV.
 Avoid sharing needles with anyone.

 Your immune system may get stronger when you start taking HIV medicines.
-Tell your doctor right away if you notice any changes in your health.
+Tell your doctor right away if you or your child notice any changes in your health.
 Sometimes the immune system will start to fight infections that were hidden in your body, such as pneumonia, herpes, or tuberculosis.
 Autoimmune disorders (such as Graves' disease, polymyositis, and Guillain-Barré syndrome) may also occur.